januszgrze/bitcoinrollups/website/websitecopy/thebasics/thebasics.md

 ### What is a sovereign rollup

 A [sovereign rollup](https://celestia.org/learn/sovereign-rollups/an-introduction/) is a blockchain that uses a Layer 1 blockchain for data availability, but not for settlement.
-Nodes in a sovereign rollup are responsible for verifying if a transaction is correct, and then transaction data is published to a Layer 1 blockchain for data availability and consensus.
+Nodes in a sovereign rollup are responsible for verifying if state changes are correct.
+In this design, they would read a validity proof containing a state change and verify that execution was done correctly.
 This is advantageous for blockchains that want to trustlessly explore different execution environments and functionalities, but still inherit the security of a decentralized Layer 1 protocol.
 There are also differences in how they upgrade their protocol versus validity rollups.

 ### What is a zero knowledge proof